salan668/FAE/README.md

 # FAE

-Feature Analysis Explorer (FAE) can help researchers develop a classification model with comparison among different methods.
-This project was inspired on the [Radiomics](http://www.radiomics.io/), and provides a GUI to help analyze the feature matrix, including feature matrix pre-process, model development, and results visualization.

-If you publish any work which uses this package, I will appreciate that you could give the following link (https://github.com/salan668/FAE)
+FeAture Explorer (FAE), a radiomics (or medical analysis) tool that helps radiologists extract features, preprocess feature matrix, develop machine learning models (Binary Classification & Survival Analysis) with one-click, and evaluate models qualitatively  and quantitatively.
+This project was inspired on the [Radiomics](http://www.radiomics.io/), and provides a GUI with convenient process.
+FAE was initially developed by East China Normal University and Siemens Healthineers Ltd.

+If FAE could help in your project, We appreciate that you could cite this work:

+> Y. Song, J. Zhang, Y. Zhang, Y. Hou, X. Yan, Y. Wang, M. Zhou, Y. Yao, G. Yang.
+FeAture Explorer (FAE): A tool for developing and comparing radiomics models.
+PLoS One.
+2020.
+DOI: https://doi.org/10.1371/journal.pone.0237587

 Welcome any issues and PR.